 Regimental anecdotes and traditions of the Capture of Manila:

 - Archbishop Rojo is reputed by the British to have told the citizens of Manila that an Angel of the Lord would be sent to destroy the English as in the biblical story of the destruction of the ‘Host of the Sennacherib’.

 - Admiral Cornish was made a rich man by the capture of the Santissima Trinidad.
 General Draper hoped to be equally enriched by the redemption of the bond for £1 million provided under the capitulation of Manila.
 However the Spanish Government refused to honour the bond and the money was never paid.
 Draper spent many years pursuing this issue with the British government to no avail.

 - General Draper ended his military career as a lieutenant-general with a knighthood.
 Draper presented the Spanish colours taken at Manila to his old Cambridge college, King’s.
 General Draper served as the deputy commander on Minorca during the American War of Independence.
 Minorca was captured by the French.
-Admiral Byng was tried by court martial and executed for failing to relieve the island.

 - The town of Cornish in New Hampshire was named after Vice-Admiral Sir Samuel Cornish.

 Royal Navy ships at the Capture of Manila: